openforis/sepal-doc/docs/source/team/contribute.rst

 .. figure:: ../_images/team/contribute/edit_page.png
     :alt: Edit page button

-    The **Edit on GitHub** button on the landing page.

 When you are finished modifying the file in the **GitHub editor**, select :code:`propose change` at the bottom of the page.

 This will create a **Pull request (PR)** that includes your modifications, which will be reviewed and evaluated by the SEPAL team before being published.

 .. figure:: ../_images/team/contribute/edit_github.png
-    :alt: Edit a page directly in GitHub
+    :alt: Edit a page directly on GitHub

-    Edit a page directly in GitHub.

 .. tip::